Temperatures warming up through the weekend

 10-Day Forecast:

 Temperatures slowly warm through early next week.
 We are back in the 80s this weekend with temperatures near 90 in the middle of next week.
-Right now our next cold front looks to move in Friday which would bring a cooler and possibly rainy Veterans Day Weekend.
+Right now our next cold front looks to move in Friday which would bring a cooler and rain Thursday and Friday and possibly on Veterans Day Weekend.